skoona/skn_utils/README.md

 ## New Features
+    01/2018  V3.6.0
+    Moved Linked List to my Minimum_Heaps gem.
+This repo has a tag of 'lists' documententing the removal Removed classes and utils not directly related to NestedResult

     12/2017  V3.5.0
     Made Nokogiri's gem install/load Optional for HashToXml class Added SknContainer as a globally namespaced sub-class of NestedResult.
 SknContainer is a NestedResult which is functional wrapper over a Concurrent::Hash.
 Hashes can use anyObject or anyValue as their key:value pairs.
 This makes them perfect for use as a DI Container.